 Quilt color and design

-The color and design of your quilt will solely depend on what tickles your fancy.
+The color and design of your quilt will depend on your stylistic preferences.
 Unlike comforters, quilts are available in brightly colored designs that can transform the appearance of your bedroom in an instant.
 If you do not fancy brightly colored designs, there are solid colored quilts too.
 Whatever your design preference is, you’ll surely find a quilt for you.

 Purpose of your quilt